 - seek advice from the Division of Human Resources for the most appropriate salary levels, and options for employing personnel on research projects.

-Access the CSU Grant Management System
+Access the Charles Sturt University Grant Management System

 Research Master is the research management system used by the University to manage project related milestones, documentation and financial details.